Mohamed-Eleraki/eraXplor/docs/azure/tutorials.md

 # 1. Setup eraXplor for your Azure Authentication

-This tutorial walks you through setting up of `eraXplor_az` to start exporting your Azure cost data automatically.
+This tutorial walks you through setting up of `eraXplor-azure` to start exporting your Azure cost data automatically.

 ## Prerequisites